 Timings to consider for the evening:

 Toasts end at: XX:XX

-Group portrait at: XX:XX (You could also schedule before wedding breakfast, before cake cutting or first dance, or after a bouquet toss)
+Group portrait at: XX:XX (If you didn’t do right after the ceremony, you could also schedule before wedding breakfast, before cake cutting or first dance, or after a bouquet toss)

 Band/DJ sets up: XX:XX